2021 scrappage schemes: the complete guide

 Renault scrappage scheme

-The Renault ‘New for Old’ Scrappage Scheme offers savings of up to £3,000 on a number of new Renault models, and is set to continue until 15 December 2020.
-To be eligible for the discount, your trade-in car or van must have been owned for at least 90 days.
+The Renault ‘New for Old’ Scrappage Scheme offers savings of up to £5,000 on a number of new Renault models, and is valid against all eligible models ordered by 30 September 2021.
+To qualify for the discount, your trade-in car or van must have been owned for at least 90 days.

 Read more about the Renault scrappage scheme here.